-(B) Turn signs indicate where a bikeway turns from one street onto another street.
-These can be used with pavement markings and include destinations and arrows.

-C Decision signs indicate the junction of two or more bikeways and inform bicyclists of the designated bike route to access key destinations.
+Make motorists aware of the bicycle route.
+Can include destinations and distance/time but do not include arrows. - B Turn signs indicate where a bikeway turns from one street onto another street.
+These can be used with pavement markings and include destinations and arrows. - © Decision signs indicate the junction of two or more bikeways and inform bicyclists of the designated bike route to access key destinations.
 These include destinations, arrows and distances.
 Travel times are optional but recommended.